ashlimenzon/cse15l-lab-reports/Lab-Report-2.md

 ![Image](ChatServer.png)
 - **Methods Called:** The handleRequest method is called.
 - **Relevant Arguments/ Values of Relevant Fields:** The relevant argument is the `url` that is then taken in as a parameter. `str` is a string containing "jpolitz: Hello".
 - **Values Change:** When I add the request `/add-message?s=How are you&user=yash` the `str` field is again updated.
 The code goes through the same steps as it did for the previous request.
 However this time the `str` field adds on to the already existing String "jpolitz:hello\n" making str "jpolitz: hello\nyash: How are you".
-This then appears on the screen as two seperate lines.
+This then appears on the screen as two seperate lines, because \n is a new line character which is an escape sequence that makes the rest of the string be printed on the next line on the screen.

   # Part 2:
   **Private Key:**